felias-fogg/dw-link/docs/manual.md

 ### 7.3 Adapter with level-shifters and switchable power supply: *dw-link probe*

 The basic adapter is quite limited.
-It can only supply 20 mA to the target board, it cannot interact with 3.3 V systems, and it has a high load on the SCK line (because the UNO LED is driven by this pin).
+It can only supply 20 mA to the target board, it cannot interact with 3.3 V systems, and it has a high load on the SCK line (because the UNO LED is driven by this pin) when the ISP mode is disabled.
 Thus, it would be great to have a board with the following features:

 * switchable target power supply (supporting power-cycling by the hardware debugger) offering 5 volt and 3.3 volt supply up to 300 mA,
 * a bidirectional (conditional) level-shifter on the debugWIRE/RESET line,